What can I eat if I have fructose malabsorption?

 Those who have fructose malabsorption should not be worried about being unable to get enough supplies of vitamins or minerals.
 All you have to do is to be more selective in your choice of foods and observe certain rules, and you will be able to eat a healthy diet even with fructose malabsorption!

-As has been described in "Diagnosis: Fructose malabsorption" it will be possible to start to normalise the food intake again after the first few weeks (It is extremely important to do the fructose-restricted diet in the first weeks!).
-This means that small amounts of fructose can be eaten and the amounts can slowly be increased.
+As has been described in "Diagnosis: Fructose malabsorption" it will be possible to start to normalise the food intake again after the first 2 weeks (It is extremely important to do the fructose-restricted diet in the first 2 weeks!).
+This means that small amounts of fructose can be eaten and the amounts can ans MUST slowly be increased.
 From then on it will be possible to re-introduce certain types of fruit again and thus supply the body with some vitamins and fibres.
 The goal ist to be able to eat kind of normal amounts of fructose again.

 The supply of Vitamin A, Vitamin C, folic acid, potassium, magnesium and zinc is compromised in patients affected by fructose malabsorption.
 Fruits that are well tolerated should thus be eaten frequently.